ridoweb/blog.bkp33/_posts/2022-09-18-the-iot-pattern.md

 mqtt.publish('topicA', 'sampleMessage')
 ```

-This pattern, although very powerfull, makes the client code difficult to write, since the client must process all the incoming messages in a single location, the callback where we subscribe for incoming.
+This pattern, although very powerful, makes the client code difficult to write, since the client must process all the incoming messages in a single location, the callback where we subscribe for incoming.

 # Introducing MQTT Topic Bindings